Mostafa Hanafi - Program Manager

 Our discovery phase adopted a Lean Startup methodology, where the focus was to build the right thing for the right people while saving resources at every step of the development life cycle.

 (The Lean Startup by Eric Ries is a must-read to know more about this).

 A major purpose of the discovery phase was to establish the WHY, which the main reason for building this product.
-Through stakeholders’ interview, surveys, and brainstorming session, we arrived at the WHY (our North star): Improve the performance of archery students in the US.
+Through the stakeholders’ interviews, surveys, and brainstorming sessions, we arrived at the WHY (our North star): Improve the performance of archery students in the US.

 Each problem statement was thoroughly analyzed, and various solutions were proposed, then refined to arrive at the best possible solution.

 In turn, those solutions formed a list of benefits that became the basis of our product roadmap.
 The list was then prioritized on a value vs effort basis, then the MVP features were confirmed and ready to go into design and development.